chouliuzuo/ControllableV2M/README.md

 ### 7. Acknowledgements

-you may refer to related work that serves as foundations for our framework and code repository, CLIP, MusicGen.
+you may refer to related work that serves as foundations for our framework and code repository, CLIP, MusicGen, SAM, SegGPT, Transnet-V2.
 Thanks for their wonderful works.

 ### 8. Citation
 ```